temuller/piscola/README.md

 Otherwise, you can install the dependencies by typing `pip install -r dependencies.txt` on your terminal.

-In order to use PISCoLA in any directory, you will need to install it: `python setup.py install`.
+In order to use PISCOLA in any directory, you will need to install it: `python setup.py install`.